apache/spark/docs/streaming-kinesis-integration.md

 	- `[checkpoint interval]`: The interval (e.g., Duration(2000) = 2 seconds) at which the Kinesis Client Library saves its position in the stream.
 For starters, set it to the same as the batch interval of the streaming application.

 	- `[initial position]`: Can be either `InitialPositionInStream.TRIM_HORIZON` or `InitialPositionInStream.LATEST` (see Kinesis Checkpointing section and Amazon Kinesis API documentation for more details).

+	- `[credentials]`: Can be any class implementing `AWSCredentials` interface.
+Provided implementations are `AnonymousAWSCredentials`, `BasicAWSCredentials`, `BasicSessionCredentials`, `PropertiesCredentials` and `STSSessionCredentials`.
+All of them can be found under the package `com.amazonaws.auth`.

 3. **Deploying:** Package `spark-streaming-kinesis-asl_{{site.SCALA_BINARY_VERSION}}` and its dependencies (except `spark-core_{{site.SCALA_BINARY_VERSION}}` and `spark-streaming_{{site.SCALA_BINARY_VERSION}}` which are provided by `spark-submit`) into the application JAR.
 Then use `spark-submit` to launch your application (see [Deploying section](streaming-programming-guide.html#deploying-applications) in the main programming guide).